saltoricristiano/saltoricristiano.github.io/_pages/about.md

 Currently, I'm pursuing a Ph.D. in deep learning for computer vision with a focus in 3D vision, perception, and domain adaptation.
 When not working, you will find me climbing or hiking on the mountains.

-This is my personal webpage and, through the years, I'll be uploading my career's steps, research discoveries, travels and news!
+This is my personal webpage and, through the years, I'll be uploading news, published and accepted papers, projects, travels and more!